komeg1/multiplayer-quiz-app/README.md

 - Visible avatars in lobby
 - More statistics on user page
 - Responsive design
+- Kicking players from lobby
+- Making a lobby private
 ## Technologies
 - ASP.NET Core
 - Blazor